 A consumer from Ladson, S.C., who said she received a misleading mailer from a vehicle service marketer in April, was more blunt: “These guys were slime.”

 BBB suggests caution to consumers who may be considering purchasing a vehicle service contract.
 A BBB study released earlier this year concluded that consumers had lost millions to the purchase of vehicle service contracts.

 In the past 12 months, BBB has received nearly 800 complaints involving 24 auto service contract companies in the St. Louis area, most in St. Charles County.
 While now-defunct US Fidelis has received the biggest number of complaints – 200—three other firms have received at least 60 complaints during the 12 months.
 Those companies are:

 Each of these businesses has an “F” grade with the BBB, the lowest grade possible and all have been the target of lawsuits filed by the Missouri attorney general’s office.

 Consumers claim a variety of concerns with the businesses, each of which uses telemarketers to sell vehicle service contracts to the public.

 Complaints allege misleading mailers or sales pitches, difficulty obtaining copies of contracts, difficulty obtaining refunds after canceling contracts and difficulty getting payment for repairs consumers thought should have been covered.
 The companies maintain that their ads and sales are not misleading and that those who administer the contracts – and not the sales companies – decide when and how much to pay for repair work.

-Michelle Corey, BBB president and CEO, said recent consumer complaints highlight continuing problems with the industry.
+Kim States, BBB President, said recent consumer complaints highlight continuing problems with the industry.